 - Complete administrative tasks such as developing case histories

-Once you’ve completed your clinical internship, you’ll need to register for the American Speech-Language-Hearing Association’s National Examination in Speech and Language Pathology.
+Upon graduation from your SLP master’s degree, you’ll take the American Speech-Language-Hearing Association’s National Examination in Speech and Language Pathology.

 - Foundations and Professional Practice